slackapi/node-slack-sdk/packages/web-api/README.md

 **Hint**: If you're using an editor that supports TypeScript, even if you're not using TypeScript to write your code, you'll get hints for all the arguments each method supports.
 This really helps you save time and reduces the number of times you need to pop out to a webpage to check the reference.

-**Note**: Use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) for a playground where you can prototype your message's look and feel.

 <details>
 <summary markdown="span">